Best Free Website Builders for Small Business (2026)

 We.Inc (Free Trial)

-We.Inc is not a permanently free website builder — it offers a free trial rather than a free-forever plan.
-But it earns a place in this comparison because it represents the best value for small businesses that need more than just a website.
+We.Inc is not a permanently free website builder.
+It offers a free trial rather than a free-forever plan.
+But it earns a place in this comparison because it takes a fundamentally different approach: you describe the site or web app you want in a chat, and AI builds it live in your browser.

 **What sets it apart:**

 **Honest cost:** See the [current pricing](/pricing) for what's included at each tier.
-For businesses replacing separate website, CRM, email, and social tools, the math often favors consolidation.
+For businesses that want a genuinely custom site without hiring a developer, the AI-builder approach often pays for itself quickly.

 Side-by-Side Comparison